aldelar/azure-machine-learning-workshop/README.md

     https://github.com/aldelar/azure-machine-learning-workshop/use-case-1/use-case-1/data-prep-pipeline.ipynb

     The notebook final step geneates a DataSet named 'use-case-1-d' for the daily level combined features.
 This is the data set to leverage to run AutoML for time series as done in C. Consider using Deep Learning with a GPU cluster.

+# PULLING DATA INTO THE DATA LAKE & DATA ENGINEERING WITH AZURE DATA FACTORY

+E) Data Engineering in Azure Data Factory

+E.1) Create a Data Factory:

+        Name:       prx-adf
+        Version:    V2
+        Git:        Unchecked for this quick workshop, but recommended otherwise

+Once created, you can jump to the Data Factory studio via https://adf.azure.com/

+E.2) Setting up 'Connections' in the Data Factory

+Click on 'Connections' at the bottom left of the screen Create a '+ New' connection
+Select 'Azure Blob Storage' (this is the storage type that comes default with AML, we'll connect to it to source the files you uploaded in the sections above)

+    Name:           prx_data_lake

+Pick your subscription from the subscription dropdown, then pick the 'Storage account name' from the list below that starts with 'prxmlws#########' where ######## is a series of digits auto created by AML. 'prx' is your unique prefix defined early on.

+Click 'Test Connection' to make sure it works, and then 'Create'

+E.3) Setting up DataSets

+Click on '...' next to Datasets on the left menu pane, and select 'New Dataset'.
+Select 'Azure Blob Storage' from the source storage option pane (you can search for it), click 'Continue' and select 'DelimitedText' as the format.

+    Name:                   h_time_series_1
+    Linked service:         aml_data_lake
+    First row as header:    checked

+Then browse to find your file that represents the first hourly time series (aka 'time series 1').
+Click OK to create the dataset.

+Once created, it should show up on a new tab, click on the 'Connection' subtab, and then 'Preview Data' to make sure you configured it correctly.

+NOTE: Click on 'Validate all' to make sure there's no error and then 'Publish all' to save the new objects.

+E.4) Repeat E.3 for the following datasets: h_time_series_2, h_time_series_3, d_time_series_1, d_time_series_2

+The easiest way to do this is to leverage the 'Clone' feature.

+Click on the '...' next to your dataset name in the left pane menu, and click 'Clone'.

+Once cloned (it should appear in a new tab), update it's name to be 'h_time_series_2', then click on 'Connection' and 'Browse' to select the file that represents the second hourly time series.
+Once selected, click on 'Schema' and 'Import Schema', select 'From Connection/Store' to bring in the new columns.

+Check that everything is ok with 'Preview Data'.

+Repeat the cloning process 3 times to create h_time_series_3, d_time_series_1, and d_time_series_2

+E.5) Create a new 'Pipeline by clicking the '...' in the Pipelines menu item in the left pane

+Rename it 'Time Series Data Prep'
+Open up the 'Move & transform' section and drag and drop a 'Data flow' activity.
+Select 'create new dataflow' and then select 'Mapping DataFlow'

+A new DataFlow canvas opens up.
+Rename it to 'Time Series Data Flow'

+Click on 'Data flow debug' on the top menu bar to kick off the debug runtime (it takes a few minutes).

+E.6) Configuring the Data Flow

+Add 3 Data Sources by clicking the 'Add Source' box in the canvas, and select 'h_time_series_1' from the drop down.
+Rename it as well propely like 'htimeseries1' (note: no space or _ allowed for the names).
+Repeat the process for 'h_time_series_2' and 'h_time_series_3' datasets to set them as data sources for the Data Flow.

+'htimeseries1':
+Click on '+' nexy to the first source and select 'Pivot' Select 'MYDATE' for the 'Group By' parameter
+Select 'NODE_ID' for the Pivot Key
+Go to 'Pivoted Columns' and click in "Pivot Expression" and type 'min(MW)' in the editor in the righ pane that pops up.
+This pane allows you to build very complex transformations as needed.
+We'll just use it now to create some basic statistical aggregates from the hourly data by aggregating at the date level.
+Click "Save and Finish", and then name this 'min_' in the box next to the expression we just entered to prefix the column name with 'min_'.
+Click on '+' to add a second aggregate expression: set it to 'max(MW)' and name the prefix 'max_'

+Click on 'Data Preview' and validate that you get a pivoted table with 4 columns, min/max aggregates by day for each NODE_ID type, you should get MYDATE,min_N1,min_S1,min_Z1,max_N1,max_S1,max_Z1 as columns.

+'htimeseries2':
+Repeat the pivot operations above for the 'htimeseries2' source.
+This time you should end up with 5 columns as NODE_ID has only two distinct values.

+'htimeseries3':
+Add an 'Aggregate' step for this time series as there's no column to pivot.
+Group by 'DATE'
+Aggregates:
+- type in min_CLOAD in the first drop down to create a new column
+- type in min(CLOAD) in the expression box next to it to define the aggregate
+- click on '+' and select 'add column' to add a new column
+- type in max_CLOAD in the first drop down to create a new column
+- type in max(CLOAD) in the expression box next to it to define the aggregate Click on 'Preview Data' to validate the aggregation for this input.

+'dtimeseries1' and 'dtimeseries2':
+- add them as new sources by selecting the corresponding datasets and renaming them properly
+- click on '+' next to 'dtimeseries1' and add a 'join' Select the 'Right stream' to be 'dtimeseries2'
+Under Join conditions, select RDATE on both sides.
+Click 'Preview data' to validate that the join works properly.

+Repeat the operation:
+- Join 'Pivot1' with 'Pivot2' on 'MYDATE'
+- Join 'Join2' and 'Aggregate1' on 'Pivot1@MYDATE' and 'DATE'
+- Join 'Join3' and 'Join1' on 'Pivot1@MYDATE' and 'dtimeseries1@RDATE'
+Click on 'Data Preview' for 'Join4' which should bring all these data sets together

+Now, let's clean up the output by removing columns and renaming them.

+Add a 'sink' at the end of 'Join4' to store the final dataset:
+- name it 'timeseriestraining'
+- sink dataset: click on 'New', select 'Azure Blob Storage', then 'DelimitedText', name it 'timeseriestraining' and select 'aml_data_lake' in the service dropdown and browse to your datasets/ folder.
+Add 'timeseriestraining' in the last box of the path.
+- check 'first row as header'
+- set import schema to 'None'
+- click 'Create'

+Now click on 'Validate all', and then 'Publish all'.

+Go back to the pipeline, and click 'Debug' to run everything and generate the training file.
+While it's running, you can click on the 'glasses' icon and see the details of the run, step by step with statistics about each step.